 - Pass/Fail grades are not accepted for credit toward degree requirements. - Applicants may choose to request grades for all non-nursing courses greater than 10 years old not be considered in the GPA for admission.
 If this option is selected, those credits excluded are not eligible for pre-requisite course consideration.
-The applicant must have at least 34 credit hours within the past 10 years to use this option. - Courses taken at Texas Tech University or any other college/university are not used in calculating the TTUHSC grade point average once a student has been admitted to the School of Nursing.
-However, all grades earned at all schools attended are calculated in the admission grade point average.
-The quality points and semester credit hours used to calculate the cumulative grade point average for admission to the School of Nursing are taken from the official transcripts submitted during the application process. - The School of Nursing accepts courses completed via classroom, internet, correspondence, CLEP (College Level Examination Program) or advanced placement examination for which credit has been awarded and posted on an official transcript from an accredited college or university when determining completion of pre-requisite non-nursing course requirements.
+The applicant must have at least 34 credit hours within the past 10 years to use this option. - Courses taken at Texas Tech University or any other college/university are not used in calculating the TTUHSC grade point average once a student has been admitted to the ATP School of Nursing. - The ATP School of Nursing accepts courses completed via classroom, internet, correspondence, CLEP (College Level Examination Program) or advanced placement examination for which credit has been awarded and posted on an official transcript from an accredited college or university when determining completion of pre-requisite non-nursing course requirements.